Using Assets Query Language (AQL) syntax

 Ordering

-You can order the results of your query by adding the following suffix to any AQL:
+You can order the results of your AQL query by appending the following suffix:

-• Missing values will appear at the top of the list.
-This will hold true if the order in the query is ascending order : "asc".
+• Missing values will appear at the top of the list when using ascending order (asc).

-• The placeholder label can be used instead of the attribute name to order the objects by their configured label.
+• You can use the label placeholder to order objects by their configured label.

 • Ordering by multiple attributes is not supported.